A-Norre/StudyBuddy/README.md

 * Inside /config open folder /db
 * Find the file study.json
 * Change the content of this file to match and connect to your own database
-* To initiate the database run the command below (make sure you are placed in the project folder ProjectStudyBuddy)
+* To initiate the database run the command below (make sure you are placed in the project folder StudyBuddy)
 ```
 mariadb --table < sql/study.sql
 ```

 ## Starting the program
-* To start the program run the command below (make sure you are placed in the project folder ProjectStudyBuddy)
+* To start the program run the command below (make sure you are placed in the project folder StudyBuddy)
 ```
 node index.js
 ```